rob-moss/terraform-iks/tfe/README.md

 # Workspace and Variable Creation

+## VERY IMPORTANT NOTE: This provider stores terraform state in plain text.
+Do not accidently remove the .gitignore that is protecting you from accidently uploading the state files

 ## Obtain tokens and keys

 Follow the base repository instructions to obtain values for the following variables: